jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

   - Impedance should be close among the components in a given setup (mismatch in impedance leads to voltage and current reflections);
   - For consistency’s sake, all other hardware, antennas, and such will be considered to work at 50 Ohm.

 This gives an overview of the key hardware terms of the functioning of an SDR.
 Other hardware concepts will be introduced as needed (filters, antennas, and others).
+If you don't have an SDR, you can always use one of the available [WebSDR](http://www.websdr.org/).

 ## SDR Software 101